 These complications occur with the formation of osteophytes (bone spurs), scar tissue, deficits in the supporting muscles, injury to nerves during surgery, soft tissue imbalance and loose bodies.
 Complications may also occur when the components are too large, become loose or misplaced.
 Inadequate participation in the rehabilitation program and overstraining the repaired tendons too early are other causes for surgical failure.

-Dr. Okoroha has extensive training in revision shoulder replacement and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in revision shoulder replacement and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Preparing for Revision Shoulder Replacement

 Before considering revision surgery, Dr. Okoroha will review your history and perform a thorough physical examination of your shoulder to identify the cause of failure and decide on the best approach to treatment.